Katolus/functions/docs/roadmap.md

 - Add AWS support.
 - Add support for github URL as source of a function.
+- Enhance support for runtimes other than python.
+- Custom commands and scripts.
 - Initialise and lead test coverage.
-- Enhance support for runtimes other than python.

 With more to come as the project starts getting ground in real implementations.